jschiefner/Mensa_Muenster/README.md

 Alexa Skill that reads you the meals from every student canteen in Münster.

+You can install the Skill from its Amazon [Store Page](https://www.amazon.de/Zweitag-Mensa-M%C3%BCnster/dp/B07GRWTVXV/)

 ### Mensa API

 The Data is provided by [OpenMensa](http://doc.openmensa.org/api/v2/).
 Knowing this, you can easily modify this Skill to make it work with any student canteen in Germany that is supported by Openmensa.